ArthurSudbrackIbarra/cloney/README.md

 These user-defined values replace the corresponding variables within the template files, resulting in a tailored template that meets specific requirements.

-With a firm grasp of `.cloney.yaml` metadata and variable configuration, you're ready to dive into Cloney's command-line interface (CLI) and explore how to create, customize, and utilize Cloney Template Repositories to streamline your development workflow.

-### Accessing Variables in Template Files
+## Accessing Variables in Template Files

 Cloney makes it effortless to access and utilize variables within your template files.
 It employs the Go template syntax, a powerful and flexible language for generating text and code.
 When working with Cloney Template Repositories, you can leverage the Go template syntax to incorporate dynamic variables into your code, making it adaptable to various scenarios.